 Recipe FAQs

-I like to use whole-grain or fibre-enriched lasagna noodles (i.e. Smart noodles) for extra fibre and nutrients.
+I like to use whole-grain or fiber-enriched lasagna noodles (i.e. Smart noodles) for extra fiber and nutrients.
 You can also use other pasta shapes if you prefer, like penne, bowtie or fusilli.

 Yes, it makes a great one pot dinner option!
 To make on stove top: